kaspersgit/option_trading/aws/lambda_scoring_deployment/README.md

 any package work which requires only numpy/pandas/scipy and is not more than 150 MB on itself.

-# This is a method which is a combination of different examples (check examples/ folder)
 # Main idea
 1. Create an AWS lambda like docker container
 2. Install all the necessities